filipdanic/24h-to-12h-format/README.md

 If the the supplied `time` argument is not a `string`, or it does not start in the `hh:mm` format, then the module will throw an exception in the form of a string.

+## Other Notes

+_Fun fact: the original name of this package (`24h-to-12h-format`) could not be published to NPM due to their system considering it a spam name. :)_